dapphub/dapple/README.md

 IPFS
 ====

 Package publishing and installation is done via IPFS.
-For now, this means you must have a local IPFS daemon running in order to publish or install Dapple packages.
+By default, Dapple uses a gateway.
+To change the IPFS gateway it uses, edit your ~/.dapplerc file.

 Publishing Packages